 Moreover, when God gives someone wealth and possessions, and the ability to enjoy them, to accept their lot and be happy in their toil—this is a gift of God. — Ecclesiastes 5:19

-In my line of work, I’ve seen many people who are suffering.
+During my years leading The Fellowship, I’ve seen many people who are suffering.
 There are people who were orphaned at an early age; elderly who have no one to care for them; folks with severe illness for which they cannot afford proper medical care.
-I’ve seen children who are hungry and families that have been irreparably broken.
+I’ve seen children who are hungry, and families that have been irreparably broken.

 At The Fellowship, we are dedicated to helping the poor, lonely, needy, and infirmed.
-However, aside from our responsibility to help our brothers and sisters in need, I’ve taken away another important life perspective.
+However, aside from our responsibility to help our brothers and sisters in need, I’ve taken away another important life lesson — having perspective.

 With all the many difficulties that people experience in life, I realized how sad it is that those of us who – by the grace of God – do not suffer greatly, often fail to fully appreciate the blessings that we have been given.
 Instead, too many of us, too many times, do not recognize the gifts that we have been given.
 Even worse, sometimes we squander them.

 We might have houses, but are unhappy with their size or that they haven’t been updated lately while others scramble for shelter on a daily basis.
-We resent expensive healthcare, but there are plenty of people who have no medical help at all.
+We resent expensive health care, but there are many who have no medical help at all.
 The list goes on and on.

-It’s one thing not to recognize our many gifts from God, but it’s another to waste them by not enjoying them to the fullest.
+It’s one thing not to recognize our many gifts from God; it’s another to waste them by not enjoying them to the fullest.